Royal Horse Guards: With Wellington's Peninsular Army

 The youthful troopers dispatched, they travelled with light camping equipment, and acquired a regimental mascot, a Newfoundland dog.
 In April 1812 General Wellington aimed to make a decisive assault on Madrid.
-To capture the Spanish capital he sent a cavalry division, including The Blues at first under General Rebow's brigade and then Sir Robert.
+To capture the Spanish capital he sent a cavalry division, including The Blues at first under General Francis Slater Rebow's brigade and then Sir Robert.
 By about 15 January 1813 the Blues had reached Thomar.
 Hill was ordered to rendez-vous at Alba de Tormes, crossing the Douro the army pressed on to the city of Salamanca.
 After quarters in monasteries the brigade forded the Douro at Toro on 4 June.
 Two days they escorted the reserve artillery to Valoria; totally outflanked the enemy withdrew to Burgos.
-Encamped outside Burgos the brigade was awakened by a huge explosion at dawn on 13 January: the French had decided to blow up Burgos Castle.
-In a lightning quick march Wellington circled across the Ebro cutting off the French retreat to Vitoria at Puente da Arenas.
+Encamped outside Burgos the brigade was awakened by a huge explosion at dawn on 13 January: the French had decided to blow up the Castle of Burgos.
+In a lightning quick march, Wellington circled across the Ebro cutting off the French retreat to Vitoria at Puente da Arenas.
 The Household Cavalry were ordered to Carcarno with the reserves.
 Hill was ordered to seize the bridges at La Puebla in preparation for a three-pronged assault on the French positions in the mountainous passes.
 Arriving at Subijana de Álava Hill's brigade rolled back the French left onto Vitoria.
 In 1813, Major Packe took temporary command in the Battle of Vitoria, traversing a deep ravine along the Pamplona road.
 The Blues, with Household brigade already engaged, wheeled right across the ravine.
 Bivouacked on the road at Pamplona, General Hill had orders to hold it as the Life Guards gave chase.
 The deftness of the manoeuvre embarrassed the French generals: the defeat ended Napoleon's grip on Spain.
-The victory earned Wellington a Field Marshall's baton.
+The victory earned Wellington a Field Marshal's baton.

 The Blues were sent home in 1814 via St Jean de Luz, where they were joined by three fresh squadrons under Captains Irby and Kenyon and Major Fitzgerald.
-The future Viscount Combermere could not praisely highly enough the regiment's conduct, so while the older Life Guards were sent home, the Blues remained on active service.
+Stapleton Cotton could not praise highly enough the regiment's conduct, so while the older Life Guards were sent home, the Blues remained on active service.
 Marching to Bayonne and Pau they arrived at Toulouse on 10 April 1814.